kalliope-project/kalliope/Docs/settings.md

   - variables.yml
   - variables2.yml
 ```
-/!\ If a variable is defined in different files, the last file defines the value.
+> **Note:** If a variable is defined in different files, the last file defines the value.

 In the files the variables are defined by key/value:
 ```yml